dev-ptera/batman-rep-monitor/README.md

 ## Add Batman theme customization

-Replace the content found within the cloned monitor tool with the content found in this repo.
+Replace the content found within the default nano monitor tool with the content found in this repo.

 Add customizations as needed.